Strengthening emergency preparedness systems in Myanmar

 2. To improve the system of joint planning, coordination and communication on preparedness, early warning and response between and among key stakeholders

 3. To create a framework for scalable and replicable learning on preparedness planning and programming.

-The project is delivered through a consortium led by Christian Aid; and including Danchurchaid, the Myanmar Government Agency for National DRR Action, and the Regional Integrated Multi-Hazar Early Warning System for Africa and Asia (RIMES).
+The project was delivered through a consortium led by Christian Aid; and included Danchurchaid, the Myanmar Government Agency for National DRR Action, and the Regional Integrated Multi-Hazar Early Warning System for Africa and Asia (RIMES).

-The project will focus on 50 villages in Southeast Myanmar, in the Southern Shan, Kayin and Mon states.
+The project focussed on 50 villages in Southeast Myanmar, in the Southern Shan, Kayin and Mon states.

-The three year project is funded with £945,698 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).
+The three year project was funded with £945,698 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).